 Junior then changes the subject to basketball: he and Rowdy were both on the eighth-grade team, and they were the best players.
 Junior is worried, though, about playing in high school.
 Will the kids pick on him?
 Will Rowdy?
 Either way, he's still super-excited.

 Back to geometry class: Mr. P, the weird-looking teacher who sometimes comes to class in his pajamas (fig 4.2), walks in with a bunch of textbooks.

 Digression: all of the teachers actually live at the school in one-bedroom cottages.
 Some are "liberal, white, vegetarian do-gooders" while others are "conservative, white missionary saviors" (4.38).

 Anyway.
 Junior sees an inscription on the inside of his geometry book: "THIS BOOK BELONGS TO AGNES ADAMS" (4.52).

 Junior reads this, and he is enraged.
 Why?
-Because Agnes Adams is his MOTHER.
-That means that his school is so poor that they've been using the same books for at least 30 years.
+Because Agnes Adams is his mother.
+That means that his school is so poor that they've been using the same books for at least thirty years.

 Junior feels like he has been hit by a nuclear bomb.
 So what does he do?
 He throws the geometry book square at Mr. P (fig 4.3).